 Mark Graban is an internationally-recognized expert in the field of “Lean Healthcare,” as a consultant, author, keynote speaker, and blogger.
-Mark is also the Vice President of Innovation and Improvement Services for the software company KaiNexus, helping further their mission of “making improvement happen” in healthcare organizations and other industries.
+Mark is also the Vice President of Customer Success for the software company KaiNexus, helping further their mission of “making improvement happen” in healthcare organizations and other industries.

 He is the author of the book Lean Hospitals: Improving Quality, Patient Safety, and Employee Engagement (Productivity Press), which was selected for a 2009 Shingo Research and Professional Publication Award, the first healthcare book to win this award, and is being translated into eight languages.
 A 2nd revised edition was released in November, 2011.

 Mark has also co-authored a second book, titled Healthcare Kaizen: Engaging Front-Line Staff in Sustainable Continuous Improvements, which was released in June 2012 and also a Shingo Research Award recipient in 2013.
 A newly revised and condensed edition, The Executive Guide to Healthcare Kaizen: Leadership for a Continuously Learning and Improving Organization was released in August, 2013.

 He is the founder and lead blogger and podcaster at LeanBlog.org, started in January 2005.

 Mark earned a BS in Industrial Engineering from Northwestern University as well as an MS in Mechanical Engineering and an MBA from the MIT Sloan Leaders for Global Operations Program (previously known as Leaders for Manufacturing).
 Mark has worked in automotive (General Motors), the PC industry (Dell), and industrial products (Honeywell).
 At Honeywell, Mark was certified as a “Lean Expert” (Lean Black Belt).